planbtrh/coffeetea/docs/support-how.md

 * buy coffee or tea
 * donate

-Contact
+You can contact
-[Yindee at FB](https://facebook.com/YindeeTH/) - bank transfer and paypal are both possible.
+[Yindee at FB](https://facebook.com/YindeeTH/) - bank transfer is possible.

+In Norway, Vipps is possible, see below for details.

+in Sweden, Swish is available: 123 540 61 29 - mark with "Thai coffee"

 *([Why support?](support-why.md))*